Your money-making expert. Financial journalist, TV and radio personality.

 You can also get up to 35% better fuel efficiency by just driving a bit slower and not accelerating so quickly.
 Get cheaper fuel by checking petrol prices before you go out and fill up.

 You are effectively self-employed with your own business, so have a look at our article on freelance finances for help with your tax.
 You can either do your own accounts, or hire an accountant.
 It’s a good idea to speak to an accountant first, even just to question them on what exactly you can claim back on your tax return.
 These will be things like your mobile bill for business purposes, fuel and other costs.

-Pricing is usually charged per mile one way and at a discounted rate if clients want the package returned.
+Pricing is usually charged per mile one way – with a discounted rate if clients want the package returned.
 It’s a good idea to set one price for your individual customers and another, more competitive one for other courier companies.

 Prices will vary depending on where you live and what vehicle you’re using – i.e. how much fuel you’re getting per mile.
 Be prepared to negotiate prices with other courier companies, or maybe even offer the first delivery at a discounted rate to demonstrate your courier abilities.

 After being invoiced, customers will typically have up to 30 days to pay.
 This means that you must have enough additional income or in the saving pot to see you over for that month.

 You may be running your own business, but the best way to kick-start your revenue flow is to go to the companies that will sub-contract work out.
 They are not only your competition but your business partners – they rely on freelance couriers every day.